 Notes

-Use other cuts of meat.
-If you are not a fan of lamb or cannot seem to find it in the store, ask for beef chunks.
-It will have a similar flavor profile and texture to the lamb to make an excellent ragu.
+Use other cuts of meat: If you are not a fan of lamb or can't find it in the store, ask for beef chunks instead.
+It will have a similar flavor profile and texture to lamb, making it an excellent ragu.